 Although we would like for the parents to complete the screening tools, a parent may decide not to participate or decide not to have data shared with the state.
 Teachers should document the parent’s decision to opt out by selecting “Parent/Caregiver opted out of participating” under “Reason for not participating” on a child’s profile page in ASQ Online.
 Completing the ASQ is a parent’s choice.

 Is there a parent consent form?

-Private Schools – Do we test schools in our area or are they responsible for this for their Kindergarten students?
+Do public schools administer the ASQ for private schools in their geographic area, or are they responsible for this for their Kindergarten students?

 We have a private school and need the ASQ Starter Kits for our building.
 If this is a state initiative, and districts are being provided funds for the kits, our LCP school should have funds to distribute to private schools for the kit.

 The ASQ kits are the only costs for schools.
-Training and use of the ASQ Online system is included and is at no cost to the private or public schools.
+The ASQ Online system is included and is at no cost to the private or public schools.

 For private schools that do not have Skyward, etc., what/how is data uploaded?